 U.S. Army Command, Intelligence, Signals, Etc:

-Those pulling the strings, upfront, were Ho Chi Minh (May 19, 1890 – September 2, 1969) and General Võ Nguyên Giáp (August 25, 1911 – October 4, 2013), Văn Tiến Dũng (May 2, 1917, to March 17, 2002) lead the Northern forces, the Viet Minh, and Main Force (NVA), and control the VC Militia / Local Forces in South Vietnam.
+Those pulling the strings, upfront, were Ho Chi Minh (May 19, 1890 – September 2, 1969) and General Võ Nguyên Giáp (August 25, 1911 – October 4, 2013), Văn Tiến Dũng (May 2, 1917, to March 17, 2002) led the Northern forces, the Viet Minh, and the Main Force (NVA), and controlled the VC Militia / Local Forces in South Vietnam.

 Ngô Đình Diệm (January 3, 1901 – November 2, 1963) served as the President of the Republic of Vietnam (RVN) aka South Vietnam, backed by the United States, from 1955 until he died in 1963.
 For the United States, we went through 3 Presidents, John Fitzgerald Kennedy (May 29, 1917 – November 22, 1963), Lyndon Johnson (August 27, 1908 – January 22, 1973), and Richard Nixon (January 9, 1913 – April 22, 1994).

-There was much more behind this though, we had Robert McNamara, Dean Rusk, and Henry Alfred Kissinger (born May 27, 1923).
-The French had been there, and the Allies fighting the Japanese Forces, and who had something to gain from it? like we were there for the Chinese in WWII, even before the Second World War. but things escalated in the name of slowing the spread of Communism around the Globe.
+There was much more behind this, though; we had Robert McNamara, Dean Rusk, and Henry Alfred Kissinger (born May 27, 1923).
+The French had been there, and the Allies fighting the Japanese Forces, and who had something to gain from it?
+Like we were there for the Chinese in WWII, even before the Second World War.
+But things escalated in the name of slowing the spread of Communism around the Globe.

+This would affect Oil companies, Rubber plantations, munitions factories, a lot of people, politics, technology, and medicine, we would be put under rules of fire in this war, the soldiers were undermined by their people, we had boundaries we could not cross but the enemy had free reign, and eve caches of food and weapons, and reserve forces.
 But even with one hand tied behind or back, and not overwhelming support from the Southern People, They Won, nearly every major battle, but the politics, ah it is about what you do with the power entrusted, and for what purpose.
-As I said, there are books on this, read them, they can cover the war story much better than I.
+As I said, there are books on this; read them, they can cover the war story much better than I.

 4 Star General, Westmorland, RVN:

 Westmoreland takes charge.
-Did the Vietnam War have to happen? well, I'll try to tell you how it came to be, and what happened, but, no!
+Did the Vietnam War have to happen?
+Well, I'll try to tell you how it came to be, and what happened, but no!
 It did not have to happen, but we tried to help a nation that needed it, asked for it, and helped install one, but it was crooked and was too messed up to accomplish it, and in the end, Failed, and the US bailed out.

 South Vietnam was a failure for democracy and a valuable lesson.
-Vietnam recovered, and we do trade with them, they’re done with the fighting, which started way before our involvement was over, and sometime after we left actually too.
-LBJ invested in the Vietnam War: Lyndon Johnson had been the president since Kennedy who had changed his mind on involvement, was assassinated in 1963, and LBJ chose the politicalised General William Westmoreland to lead the Military Assistance Command - Vietnam in June of 1964.
+Vietnam recovered, and we do trade with them, they’re done with the fighting, which started way before our involvement was over, and sometime after we left too.
+LBJ invested in the Vietnam War: Lyndon Johnson had been the president since Kennedy, who had changed his mind on involvement, was assassinated in 1963, and LBJ chose the politicalized General William Westmoreland to lead the Military Assistance Command - Vietnam in June of 1964.
 And things soon heated up in the region.

-General Westmoreland, to his credit, had distinguished himself in two wars already, So he knew something about war on several different levels, the Second World War, and the Korean Conflict.
-But throughout the two it was clear too, that Generals could no longer be Soldiers only, but were forced into being involved with politics as well, as the world itself changed, I don't know if it was really for the better, but it's not for me to say.
+General Westmoreland, to his credit, had distinguished himself in two wars already, so he knew something about war on several different levels, the Second World War, and the Korean Conflict.
+But throughout the two, it was clear too, that Generals could no longer be Soldiers only, but were forced into being involved with politics as well, as the world itself changed.
+I don't know if it was really for the better, but it's not for me to say.

-The problem was the President wanted to run the show, and because of political demands, put restrictions on our own troops, and tied one arm behind his general’s backs, so to speak, though we did win technically about every major battle, certainly not all we had when we needed the firepower to back us up, with artillery and air assault.
+The problem was the President wanted to run the show, and because of political demands, put restrictions on our troops, and tied one arm behind his general’s backs, so to speak, though we did win technically about every major battle, certainly not all we had when we needed the firepower to back us up, with artillery and air assault.
 Many young men saw that as a very deadly place- and they were about to get drafted, the news reporting was as clear and present as they could take it, and we were not ready to see it, it worked great for the enemy- and their propaganda and used it as leverage against the US.

 (Picture) General Westmoreland: In June of 1964, he received the fourth of his stars, and the ball went into his court, replacing General Harkins.
 His enemies were from within the south and the northern half of Vietnam-in the north the NVA, the Communists, North Vietnamese Army, in the South, the National Liberation Front aka Viet Cong (VC), and Guerrilla warfare was developed, the NVA would threaten of villages, and control of the area, with their artillery.